bigwiv/Biopython-cn/chr11.rst

 There is limited support for parsing the information contained in the PDB header.

-11.1??Reading and writing crystal structure files
+11.1  Reading and writing crystal structure files
 -------------------------------------------------

-11.1.1??Reading a PDB file
+11.1.1  Reading a PDB file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 First we create a ``PDBParser`` object: